14 Creative garden room ideas to maximize your living space

 When you finally have that beautiful garden room, you may want to live there because of the comfort and peace it brings.
-But before you live in your garden room, make sure to have the appropriate planning permission.
+But before you do this, make sure to have the appropriate planning permission.

-You want to convert the garden room into a permanent self-contained living space.
+When you wish to convert your garden room into a permanent self-contained living space

-These rules apply whether you live in England, Northern Ireland, Scotland or Wales.
-To get the planning permission, you will need to reach out to your local planning authority, fill out all required application forms, provide details (e.g., building size, structure and materials), and lay out accurate building drawings and an ordinance map.
+To get the planning permission, you will need to reach out to your local planning authority, fill out all required application forms, provide details like building size, structure, and materials, and lay out accurate building drawings and an ordinance map.

 We hope these garden room ideas have given you lots of inspiration.
 Building a garden room can be time-consuming and tedious, but it will all be worth it in the end!
 Find garden designers near you who can help plan out and build your dream garden room.
 A professional will ensure that your garden room is functional, safe, and beautiful.